 To date, more than \$16 million has been paid into the Fund and 84 projects have been approved for funding across the state.
-Twenty-one projects in seven service areas (Pemigewassett-Winnipesaukee River, Salmon Falls/ Piscataqua River, Merrimack River, Lower Connecticut River, Contoocook River, Middle Connecticut River, and UpperConnecticut River) totaling \$2.5 million were approved by the Corps and state Wetlands Council in the 2016 round of grants.
 There was no RFP solicitation for projects in 2017 as the sponsor's staff used the time to prepare a Status and Trends report for the program, review and edit the selection criteria, and perform other administrative tasks for the program.
-The 2018 solicitation was publicized in February 2018 and 42 applications were submitted and are under review by the Site Selection Committee.
-Approximately \$2.5 million is available for project awards.
+The 2018 solicitation was publicized in February 2018 and 42 applications were submitted.
+The Site Selection Committee is preparing the recommendations for funding for the Interagency Review Team and the state's Wetlands Council.
+Approximately \$3.5 million is available for project awards.